Pokerpoke/Vimrc-Zshrc-backup/README.md

 Backup your vimrc and zshrc and restore at a new installed computer.
 * ~~*You need to change the name of user in the zshrc.bak otherwise it will get an error.*~~
 * ~~*The installapp.sh should be run as root.*~~
-Don't run the script as run or the .vimrc and .zshrc will own to root.
+* Don't run the script as run or the .vimrc and .zshrc will own to root and cause some errors.

 * [X] ~~*Add commit message*~~
 * [X] ~~*Add date when commit*~~